Yogeshwar Jha: Legacy

 In the year 1982-83, Yogeshwar Jha built the building of the public library called as Adarsh Pustakalaya at Tyauth village in the Benipatti sub-division.
 After his death, every year his birth anniversary is celebrated as Yogeshwar Jayanti in the region of Benipatti sub-division in the Madhubani district of Bihar.
 Similarly his death anniversary is also remembered.
 On this day, some political leaders give speeches to praise him.
 He was a prominent leader from the Mithila region in the state of Bihar, India.

 The sub-divisional headquarter of the Indian National Congress party at Benipatti has been named as Yugeshwar Jha Ashram.
+It is located near Indira Chowk at the Benipatti Bazaar.
 There his memorial statue was installed, where different political leaders come to pay tribute by garlanding his statue on the occasion of his memorial day.
+Similarly, on 27 December 2011, in a meeting held at the premises of R N J College, Madhwapur under the chairmanship of the professor Modrif Nadaf, it was decided to install a marble statue of Yugeshwar Jha in the premises, since he was the former secretary of the college.

 The political legacy of Yogeshwar Jha was carried out by his own daughter Bhawana Jha after his death.
 His daughter Bhawana Jha was elected as member of Bihar legislative assembly from the Benipatti assembly constituency in the year 2015.